RA Job Description

 crisis, large or small.

 - Know every resident on the floor by name and some introductory information about them by the fourth week of class.
+Continue to build these relationships throughout the semester.

 - Assist the maintenance personnel and hall director in keeping the residence hall functional for the use of residents, present and future.